canonical/charm-relation-interfaces/interfaces/karapace_client/v0/README.md

 ### Requirer

-- Is expected to request access to specific Karapace subjects
+- Is expected to request access to specific Karapace subjects by providing the `subject` field.
 - Can optionally specify `extra-user-roles` field, being either `admin` or `user`.
+- Can optionally provide the `entity-type` field specifying the type of entity to request, instead of a subject.
+- Can optionally provide the `entity-permissions` field specifying the permissions for the requested entity.
+- Can optionally provide the `extra-group-roles` field specifying a comma-separated list of roles for the requested group (e.g. `extra-group-roles=admin`).

 **Expected behavior:**
 - On relation changed with provider data, the requirer should: